Skip to main content

 Some Advice for Choosing a Training Program

 I have, over the years, occasionally received emails from readers who are confused over what training program to use (or how to design one of their own).
-Most of them discover my blog, but then are confused due, not just the overwhelming number of training programs that I write, but the seemingly disparate methods present.
+Most of them discover my blog, but then are confused due to, not just the overwhelming number of training programs that I write, but the seemingly disparate methods present.
 I do, after all, write full-body programs, split training routines (of all kinds), low-rep programs, high-rep regimens, high-set programs, low-set routines, and everything in between.
 Of course, if you were to really read over the whole of my material, you would find a “string” of training theory running throughout all of them.
 But I also understand the confusion.
 I received just such an email this morning from a reader who, with the New Year upon us, was looking for a workout program, but then wasn’t sure what to select after reading through a lot my material.

 First, let’s cover the points that all training programs should adhere to, whether you’re after strength, hypertrophy, or a combination of both.